The optimum shaft coupling for your application

 Shaft coupling from A to Z

-The technical shaft coupling is an essential mechanical component in mechanical and plant engineering.
+The shaft coupling is an essential mechanical component in mechanical and plant engineering.
 It serves to connect two shafts to each other and thus transmit torque between two rotating elements, such as a primary drive unit and a machine component.
-This connection can be rigid, elastic, or flexible.
+This connection can be rigid, elastic or flexible.

-Misalignments, vibrations and shocks caused by installation inaccuracies or thermal expansion can be compensated for by using a shaft coupling, even with high rigidity.
+Misalignments, vibrations and shocks caused by installation inaccuracies or thermal expansion can be compensated for by using a shaft coupling.

 A shaft coupling from abp is virtually maintenance-free and performs its task with high precision throughout its entire service life.
-It also decouples the encoder from the machine drive mechanically, thermally and, in some versions, electrically.
+Depending on the design, mechanical, thermal or electrical decoupling can be guaranteed.

 On this page, we have compiled all frequently asked questions about shaft couplings for you.
 Are you looking for further information?
 Contact us now—we will be happy to advise you personally!